aaron-r/ec-invoice/README.md

 <h2>Known Issues</h2>

 * When all rows are deleted in a table, the table formatting breaks.
 * The add/remove row icons do not fade-in initially when a job is edited.
-They work correctly after this though.
+They display correctly after this though.
 * Entire job is highlighted red if one line exceeds 255 characters.
 Just the single line should be highlighted instead.

 <h2>Planned Features</h2>